DecoupledLogic/TestPipe/README.md

 Current Version
 ---------------

-The current version of TestPipe is 2.0.0.
 It isn't indicated in the version number, but this is a preview.
 It hasn't been fully tested against a production application, so use at your own risk.

 Download